Chart Color Schemes

 Epsom has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified nine projects that could impact the area, with key ones being Victory Christian College Epsom Campus, Epsom Village Shopping Centre Redevelopment, Maiden Gully Road/Calder Highway Intersection Upgrade, and Elmwood Epsom.
+Nine projects identified by AreaSearch are expected to impact the area significantly.
+Key projects include Victory Christian College Epsom Campus, Epsom Village Shopping Centre Redevelopment, Maiden Gully Road/Calder Highway Intersection Upgrade, and Elmwood Epsom.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.